Policy on Responsible Use of NYU Computers and Data

 c.
 Shred printouts of sensitive data.

 d.
-Ensure that sensitive data are removed from devices you use before you dispose of or re-deploy those devices.
+Ensure that sensitive data are removed from devices you use, including remote printers, before you dispose of or re-deploy those devices.

 4. Responding to Requests for Information

 a.
 Do not share sensitive data with representatives of the press (radio, television, print, or electronic media), other individuals, or in public forums, such as mailing lists or web bulletin boards, without appropriate authorization.

 b.
 Refer subpoenas and similar requests or demands for the release of sensitive data to the Office of General Counsel.

 a.
 Adopted by the Office of the Chief Information Technology Officer (CITO) on February 6, 2006.

 b.
 Included a section on Software Licensing (Section A.5), January 14, 2009.